SaraPetre/u08_caprover_gitlab/README.md

 ## Caprover cluster

 Navigate to CapRover and log in.
 Go to Cluster and scroll down to "Alternative Method:
+Follow the instructions and run the commands in your terminal in VScode.

 ![steg1](https://gitlab.com/SaraPetre/u08_caprover_gitlab/-/raw/master/images/cluster.PNG)

-Go back to your VScode terminal.
+In terminal.

 SSH:a into server:
 Run:
--sudo docker swarm join-token worker
+- sudo docker swarm join-token worker

 Take the output: In my case:
--docker swarm join --token SWMTKN-1-4mp0om0q2vxzvjq4zlaitcqm19hh6vwf4uxm1oxlklsuucxkj4-1eepwoybp0iih0kknle9fjugu 91.197.41.163:2377
+- docker swarm join --token SWMTKN-1-4mp0om0q2vxzvjq4zlaitcqm19hh6vwf4uxm1oxlklsuucxkj4-1eepwoybp0iih0kknle9fjugu 91.197.41.163:2377

 Logout from server:
 SSH:a into runner:
 Run the above output command:
--sudo docker swarm join --token SWMTKN-1-4mp0om0q2vxzvjq4zlaitcqm19hh6vwf4uxm1oxlklsuucxkj4-1eepwoybp0iih0kknle9fjugu 91.197.41.163:2377
+- sudo docker swarm join --token SWMTKN-1-4mp0om0q2vxzvjq4zlaitcqm19hh6vwf4uxm1oxlklsuucxkj4-1eepwoybp0iih0kknle9fjugu 91.197.41.163:2377

 Output
-This node joined a swarm as a worker.
+T- his node joined a swarm as a worker.

 Working =)